muhsinking/notebook/content/essays/The end.md

 ## Fear of death

 Aging and death are not fun.
-No one would voluntarily give up the boundless energy or speedy healing that came naturally to us when we were younger.
+No one would voluntarily give up the boundless energy or fast healing that came naturally to us when we're young.
 Many folks my age are already starting to stiffen, our desk jobs (and desk hobbies) and irregular exercise habits catching up to us.
 For my older relatives, time seems to have stiffened too, their calendars calcifying around the many responsibilities of middle age.
 It makes perfect sense to be afraid of these changes.

 Besides disability and death, you might also fear that you won’t accomplish the things you want to before some deadline.
 Many of these deadlines are self-imposed or arbitrary—you’re never _really_ too old to publish a book, to go back to school, or to go solo traveling.
 But there are non-arbitrary deadlines too: the so-called “biological clock”, and more superficial (but no less real) deadlines like: Are you too old to become an olympic athlete? _[Yes.]_ To climb Mt.
 Everest? _[No, but I don’t want to.]_ Are you about to get kicked off of your parents’ health plan? _[Fuck our healthcare system fr.]_